Creating a window

 If you're on Windows the OpenGL library

-opengl32.lib comes with the Microsoft SDK which is installed by default when you install Visual Studio.
-Since this tutorial uses the VS compiler and is on windows we add
+opengl32.lib comes with the Microsoft SDK, which is installed by default when you install Visual Studio.
+Since this chapter uses the VS compiler and is on windows we add

 OpenGL library on Linux